Canon 100D vs G1X Mark III

-The Canon EOS 100D (called Canon SL1 in some regions) and the Canon PowerShot G1 X Mark III are two digital cameras that were revealed to the public, respectively, in March 2013 and October 2017.
+The Canon EOS 100D (called Canon SL1 in some regions) and the Canon PowerShot G1 X Mark III are two digital cameras that were announced, respectively, in March 2013 and October 2017.
 The 100D is a DSLR, while the G1X Mark III is a fixed lens compact.
 Both cameras are equipped with an APS-C sensor.
-The 100D has a resolution of 17.9 megapixel, whereas the G1X Mark III provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 100D has a resolution of 17.9 megapixels, whereas the G1X Mark III provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-An illustration of the physical size and weight of the Canon 100D and the Canon G1 X Mark III is provided in the side-by-side display below.
+The physical size and weight of the Canon 100D and the Canon G1 X Mark III are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 100D – represents the basis or 100 percent across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 100D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G1 X Mark III is notably smaller (16 percent) than the Canon 100D.
 It is noteworthy in this context that the G1X Mark III is splash and dust-proof, while the 100D does not feature any corresponding weather-sealing.